 In this class, each group will present analyses and observations from their experiments (~10 mins, no more than 5 slides).
 The class will collectively provide constructive feedback, including how to potentially improve the analyses.

-For our absolutely final class of the term, we will work toward a synthesis of Interacting Minds and define outstanding conceptual and empirical challenges in the field.
+For our final lecture class of the term, we will work toward a synthesis of Interacting Minds and define outstanding conceptual and empirical challenges in the field.